CacheGuard-OS

 The Antivirus

-The antivirus module blocks all malware coming from the Web so viruses, trojans and worms are all eradicated even before entering into your networks.
-This module works in forwarding (web) mode as well as in reverse (rweb) mode.
-In forwarding mode, it rejects all accesses to malware objects while in reverse mode all attempts to upload malware on a protected Web server are blocked.
-To activate the Antivirus module use the following commands:
+The antivirus detects malware (virus, trojans, worms) in Web traffic incoming from the external zone and blocks them at the gateway even before they can enter into your networks.
+The antivirus can operate in forwarding/browsing (web) mode as well as in reverse (rweb) mode.
+In forwarding mode, it rejects all attempts to access malware in Web traffic while in reverse mode, all attempts to upload a malware on protected Web servers are blocked (in rweb mode, CacheGuard appliance is implemented in front of Web servers).
+To activate the antivirus, you can use the mode antivirus on command followed by the apply command.

 The antivirus detects MS Office macro viruses, mobile malware, and other threats.
 It supports 32/64-bit Portable Executable files and 32-bit ELF files.
-Additionally, it handles the following files: The antivirus module scans not only simple files but looks inside archive and compression files.
-The following archive and compression formats are supported: Zip (+ SFX), RAR (+ SFX), Tar, Gzip, Bzip2, MS OLE2, MS Cabinet Files (+ SFX), MS CHM (Compiled HTML), MS SZDD compression format, BinHex, SIS (SymbianOS packages), AutoIt, NSIS.
+It scans not only simple files but also inspects inside archive and compression files such as, but not limited to, zip (+ sfx), rar (+ sfx), tar, gzip, bzip2, MS OLE2, MS cabinet files (+ sfx), MS CHM (Compiled HTML), MS szdd compression format, BinHex, SIS (SymbianOS packages), AutoIt, NSIS.
+In addition, the following file types are inspected:

 Automatic Updating